 God’s love became relevant to me.

 On a particularly desperate day, the simple fact of God’s love for me (Kirk) became a powerful, relevant truth.
-Submitting to lifetime ministry did not isolate us from crisis and tribulation.
+Surprisingly, submitting to lifetime ministry did not isolate us from crisis and tribulation.
 The fiery darts of the wicked one inundated us with unrelenting force.
 The battle was fierce.
 It was the kind of spiritual warfare that challenged every fiber of my being.

 As I was driving en route to pay a bill, I looked up and said to God in the privacy of my truck, “Lord, I’m at my end.
 I think I’m finished.
 There is nothing left in me to carry on.
 I don’t have anything else to give.”
 I was beaten.
-I had no more stamina.
+Overall, I had no more stamina.
 No more ability to endure.
-I was not depressed; I did not want to die.
+But I was not depressed; I did not want to die.
 However, I was pressed beyond my measure to continue the fight.
 I was exhausted.

 “God, . . .
 I am finished!
 I don’t know what will become of me or how I will continue into tomorrow.
 God, unless You do something, it’s over for me.”
 My prayer to God was as tired and devoid of emotion as it could have ever been and still be articulated.
-All I could do was to look to God and say, “Please help me.”
+All I could do was look to God and say, “Please help me.”

 God had me right where He wanted me.